2026 Small Kitchen Renovation Cost Reality

 Color Schemes That Expand Space

-Proven Palettes for Small Kitchens
+Proven Palettes for Small Kitchens in 2026

 - All white everything: Classic, fail-proof expansion